-Ever since I had developed this cherished bond with baking aromatic cakes, there’s no stopping.
-In fact, all the eggs and fruits that my husband brings, would go into my cakes or tarts.
-I love how my fervent desire for cooking (or baking) is molding in its perfectly fitted manner.
-From blazing a cake to ashes to baking that perfectly soft and spongy cake, I have got my hands toward precision.
+Ever since I developed this cherished bond with baking aromatic cakes, there’s no stopping.
+In fact, all the eggs and fruits that my husband brings would go into my cakes or tarts.
+I love how my fervent desire for cooking (or baking) is molding so perfectly each day.
+From blazing a cake to ashes to baking that perfectly soft and spongy cake, I have got my hands on precision.

 How temperature or material of the vessel affect while baking

 And this date cake is the result of weeks of experimenting with temperatures, ingredients, vessels, and techniques.
 In case of baking, it is imperative to know that every oven has different features and the baking differs from an aluminum to a silicon vessel.
 So, you need to experiment with your vessels and temperatures of your oven before settling for a perfect spongy cake.

 Unlike my other gooey or sticky date cakes, I decided to keep this a bit light, fluffy, and moist at the same time.

 Date cake baking temperature may vary depending upon factors like vessels used, materials or size of the cake, etc. For this date cake, I used a rectangular silicon mold and an OTG to bake.
 I kept the temperature at 185 degrees Celsius for less than 20 minutes.

 Here’s the recipe on how to make a perfect date cake, or a date and coffee cake: